Henry Taylor (artist)

 Henry Taylor (born 1958) is an American artist and painter who lives and works in Los Angeles, California.
 He is best known for his acrylic paintings, mixed media sculptures, and installations.

 Life

-Henry Taylor was born the youngest of eight brothers and sisters, which earned him the nickname "Henry VIII", in Ventura, California, to a father who was employed by the U.S. government as a commercial painter and is listed as a painter on Henry's birth certificate.
+Henry Taylor was born the youngest of eight brothers and sisters, which earned him the childhood nickname "Henry VIII" (which he still occasionally calls himself) in Ventura, California, to a father who was employed by the U.S. government as a commercial painter and is listed as a painter on Henry's birth certificate.
 Raised in Oxnard, California, Henry took art classes at Oxnard College under James Jarvaise, who became an ongoing mentor.
 His brother, Randy, was a founding member of the Ventura County chapter of the Black Panthers.

 After 10 years of working as a psychiatric technician at Camarillo State Mental Hospital, Taylor retired in 1997.
-He attended the California Institute for the Arts, where in 1995, he obtained his Bachelor's of Fine Art.
+He attended the California Institute of the Arts, where in 1995, he obtained his Bachelor's of Fine Art.

+Taylor has three children: Jade, Noah, and Epic.
+The youngest of which, Epic, Taylor had with artist Liz Glynn.